D4KU/unity-better-transform-inspector/README.md

 | pyth(a, b) | [Pythagorean equation](https://en.wikipedia.org/wiki/Pythagorean_theorem): sqrt(a * a + b * b) |
 | rand(a, b) | [Random value](https://docs.unity3d.com/ScriptReference/Random.Range.html) in the range [a, b] |

-\* Lowercase x, y, z returns the local coordinate, whereas the uppercase character returns the global coordinate.
+\* Lower case x, y, z returns the local coordinate in the local space Inspector and the global coordinate in the world space Inspector.
+An upper case character returns the coordinate from the other space respectively.